 Principal Maritime Tankers Corp Shares Climb Infinity% Past Previous 52-Week High - Market Mover

 Principal Maritime Tankers Corp (PMAR) shares closed Infinity% higher than its previous 52 week high, giving the company a market cap of $0.
 The stock is currently flat year-to-date, flat over the past 12 months, and flat over the past five years.
-This week, the Dow Jones Industrial Average rose 0.8%, and the S&P 500 rose 0.1%.
+This week, the Dow Jones Industrial Average fell 0.5%, and the S&P 500 fell 1.7%.

 Trading Activity

-- Trading volume this week was 40.8% higher than the 20-day average.
+- Trading volume this week was 62.4% lower than the 20-day average.

 Technical Indicators